K3: Prison of Hell

-K3: Prison of Hell is a 2009 pornographic horror film written and directed Andreas Bethmann.
+K3: Prison of Hell is a 2009 German pornographic horror film written and directed Andreas Bethmann.
 It is a spin-off of the 2004 film Notgeile Knastjulen zur Unzucht erzogen, and its 2005 sequel.

 Plot

 In the K3 Women's Jail, an escapee searches for her two companions, one of whom is being beaten by a guard.
 Via narration, the woman explains that she is Jennifer Walters, the psychologist of the jail, which she has been a prisoner of for five years.
 Jennifer states that this story begins four weeks ago, with the arrival of two new inmates, Anne and Suzanne.

 Anne is introduced being hosed down and made to strip by a warden, while Suzanne is forced at gunpoint to have sex with the Head Warden Stevie in the exam room, where all new prisoners are "broken in".
 Anne is placed in a cell, while Suzanne is left in the exam room with another woman.
 One night, Jennifer happens upon the physician, Doctor Bertucci, torturing one of the inmates.
 Bertucci has stripped the woman and tied her to a bed, and he has her perform fellatio on him in exchange for the antidote to a poison he has injected into her vagina.

 One morning, the warden watches as Bertucci has a prisoner give him a blowjob, then moves on to another one of her employees who is burying body parts.
 The warden seduces the man, while Bertucci ties his victim up, and whips her until he grows bored.
 Back in the jail, Bertucci has his way with the other woman, something which Jennifer overhears.

 As Jennifer is raped by Stevie in the kitchen, the warden coerces Anne into having sex with her in the showers, having decided to take the woman as her sex slave.
 Later, Jennifer confronts Bertucci about his unethical actions, but he mocks her concerns, so she meets with the warden.
 Annoyed by the complaints, the warden has Jennifer undress at gunpoint, and she masturbates as Stevie whips Jennifer in front of her.